micmejia/bible-dump/NKJV/Galatians/Gal 5.md

 ###### 1
-Stand[^a] fast therefore in the liberty by which Christ has made us free, and do not be entangled again with a yoke of bondage.
+Stand fast therefore in the liberty by which Christ has made us free, and do not be entangled again with a yoke of bondage.

 ###### 2
 Indeed I, Paul, say to you that if you become circumcised, Christ will profit you nothing.

 ###### 3
-And I testify again to every man who becomes circumcised that he is [^b]a debtor to keep the whole law.
+And I testify again to every man who becomes circumcised that he is a debtor to keep the whole law.

 ###### 4
 You have become estranged from Christ, you who _attempt to_ be justified by law; you have fallen from grace.